We're the community for social media leaders at the world's greatest brands

 - He’s got a super cool wife and two kids who, like their mom, are super cool.

-As Operations Team Administrator, Rebecca supports our Chicago office, handles a wide range of support projects, and ensures everything runs smoothly and everyone has what they need to make our members happy.
+As Operations Specialist, Rebecca supports our Chicago office, handles a wide range of support projects, and ensures everything runs smoothly and everyone has what they need to make our members happy.

 Rebecca was born and raised in beautiful Pittsburgh, Pennsylvania.
 She graduated from Allegheny College with a bachelor’s degree in English.
 After graduation, Rebecca traveled to Washington, D.C. where she worked in political advertising for two election cycles.
 Hungry for something new, she moved to Chicago where she found a home at GasPedal.
 She really loves her family, American steakhouses, and epic Sci-Fi and fantasy.